 Older homes may have a fuse box with a blown fuse that needs replacing.
 The outside AC unit may also have a shut-off box with a blown fuse inside.
 In this case, an HVAC contractor may need to replace the fuse.

-A dirty air filter causes your air conditioner to run at lower efficiency, which can increase your energy bill and keep your home warmer than it should be.
+A dirty air filter causes your air conditioner to run at lower efficiency, increasing your energy bill and keeping your home warmer than it should be.
 A dirty filter can block airflow to your AC unit, putting more pressure on the system and causing it to overheat and shut down.

 If you hear unusual noises from the outside AC unit and it isn’t turning on, there could be a problem with the capacitor.
 This happens when the AC condenser tries to spin without power from the capacitor.

 Evaporator coils on an outdoor air conditioning unit get dirty quickly.
 This makes it difficult for your equipment to transfer heat, so the unit must work harder to keep your home cool.
-Dirty coils are also prone to corrosion and lead to refrigerant leaks.
+Dirty coils are also prone to corrosion, leading to refrigerant leaks.

 This is why it’s essential to have an HVAC contractor clean your AC and perform preventive maintenance every year.

 Your air conditioner produces condensation that drains out through a drain line.
-When there are high humidity levels, these lines clog more frequently.
+When there is high humidity, these lines clog more frequently.
 If this happens, the line trips the safety switch to shut down your AC unit.

 Refrigerant is a chemical compound found in copper coils in your outside air conditioning.
-As warm air moves over the coils, the refrigerant absorbs the heat and cools it down.
-If there’s a leak in the coils, refrigerant leaks out and the AC won’t turn on.
+As warm air moves over the coils, the refrigerant absorbs and cools the heat.
+If there’s a leak in the coils, refrigerant leaks out, and the AC won’t turn on.
 Other signs include ice buildup outside the unit, warm air coming from the vents, and unusual noises.

 DIY vs. Professional Outside AC Unit Repair